 The job posting to 100 boards or reaching 150 million candidates is free of cost here.

-Formerly Elance-oDesk, Upwork is amongst the top choices of freelancers allowing businesses to post jobs/tasks and recruit the freelancers of their choice.
+Formerly Elance-oDesk, Upwork is among freelancers’ top choices, allowing businesses to post jobs/tasks and recruit the freelancers of their choice.

 It charges you a fee of 20% on projects worth up to $500, reducing the fee to 10% for the bigger projects.

-At Freelancer, employers post a project and freelancers show their suitability, the fee they’ll charge, and time they’d take in their bids.
+At Freelancer, employers post a project, and freelancers show their suitability, the fee they’ll charge, and the time they’d take in their bids.

 Employers are charged a fee of 3% for posting a milestone (job) for hourly jobs (refunded if no match found).
 For fixed-price projects, employers are charged a fee equivalent to 3% of the winning bid.

-The platform is a popular world across for $5 as the starting price of each gig (service) offered by the seller.
+The platform is a famous world across for $5 as the starting price of each gig (service) offered by the seller.

 The buyers browse through the gigs of the freelancers to choose the one they find suitable.

 A service fee of 2% for orders up to $40 or 5% for more than $40 projects is incurred upon the buyers.

 At Guru, the buyer signs a deal with the Guru he chooses from the pool and pays 2.5% of the project fee at successful completion.